Ginotuch/KCD-save-backups/README.md

 ## Feature list
 * Custom amount of backups to keep
-* 10 second refresh on new save data (uses almost no system resources)
+* 10 second default refresh on new save data (uses almost no system resources, although customizable)
 * Automatically renames backups if some were deleted
 * Custom save location specification
 * Custom backup directory location

 #### Requirements
 * Python 3+ (Tested with Python 3.6.4)
+* Windows (Custom save/backup location required to be set on Linux)